Pub in village near York closes suddenly

 - Children barred from Samuel Smith's Brewery pubs

-When they were taken on in June, Ebony said brewery owner Humphrey Smith had ‘liked’ Adam’s family.
+When they were taken on in June, Ebony said brewery owner Humphrey Smith had ‘liked’ Aaron's family.

 “He wanted to give us a shot because we are so young,” she said at the time.